Sell your property back to the council

-The Home Purchase Policy lets us buy back properties up to the value of £250,000 that were sold to the council through the Right to Buy service.
+The Home Purchase Policy lets us buy back properties up to the value of £250,000 that were sold from the council through the Right to Buy scheme.

 If you're a leaseholder or freeholder owner of one of these properties, you can make an offer to sell it back to us.

 If the Right of First Refusal applies to your property, you need to contact us before you try to sell it on the open market.

 You can find full details in our Home Purchase Policy guide (PDF 147KB).

 If you need to offer us first refusal on your property, send an offer notice by email at email@example.com

 If you don't need to offer us first refusal on your property, you can still make an offer to sell it to us.

 - details of your property and your asking price

 - your contact details

 - a recent valuation of your property